 The E. D. Hirsch Core Knowledge® Series

-> provides the scope and sequence in the basic disciplines.
+provides the scope and sequence in the basic disciplines.
 The Core Knowledge approach to American history is inclusive, teaching that while Americans have many different national and racial origins, we have a common culture and common values which bind us as a nation.
 It affirms the characteristics of American government and society that are admirable while not ignoring the darker aspects of American history.
-The Core Knowledge Curriculum is complemented by Direct Instruction Reading, Math and Spelling.
+The Core Knowledge Curriculum is complemented by Direct Instruction Reading, Math, and Spelling.

-> The values taught at CMCA and The Vanguard School will help each student develop strong moral character.
+The values taught at The Vanguard School will help each student develop strong moral character.
 Moral behavior will be emphasized within the curriculum and outside it.
 Examples from literature and history will serve as models of virtue in action, while they will be constantly reinforced by emphasis on the child’s own conduct and interaction with others.

-> Annual Student Testing:
+Annual Student Testing:

 Upon enrolling at The Vanguard School, each student takes a standardized test to establish an achievement baseline.
 Each spring thereafter, the student takes another standardized test to monitor his or her academic progress.